 - Use clean modern fonts and avoid loading up slides with text.

-- Incorporate visual elements like icons, mockups and graphs.
+- Incorporate visual elements like icons, mockups, and graphs.

 - Follow a consistent colour scheme that matches your app’s branding.